Sonic the Hedgehog (16-bit)/Development

 Inside we find that the green pillars haven't been installed in this early build.
 The background torch is also not lit and the lava graphics are different.

-This may be the underwater version of the black background.
+This may be a blue empty background due to not making the background of Labyrinth.
 Sonic's palette is the same as above water.

 Early Special Stage screenshots feature a layout not seen in the final game.
 All the bricks are yellow and there appears to be no objects.